dmfbsh/dmfbsh.github.io/1shropshire/1-updates.md

 ### 03 Jan 2021
 Re-engineer the site to use the BootStrap framework.

+Added the following item:

+- Meole Brace Church
+- The Iron Bridge at Christmas
+- Billy Wright (to people only)

 ### 24 Dec 2020
 Added the following item: